aijazsiddique/AlgoTrade/README.md

 2. It generates signals based on crossovers:
    - When fast EMA crosses above slow EMA → Long entry signal
    - When fast EMA crosses below slow EMA → Short entry signal

+## Warning
+*** Don't Use this app for any kind of Buy Sell in Live Market .
+Its totally a experimental product only for educational purpose ..Please see issues first before running..

 ## License